MoarVM/MoarVM/README.markdown

 # MoarVM

 MoarVM (short for Metamodel On A Runtime Virtual Machine) is a runtime built for the 6model object system.
-It is primarily aimed at running NQP and Rakudo Perl 6, but should be able to serve as a backend for any compilers built using the NQP compiler toolchain.
+It is primarily aimed at running NQP and Rakudo, but should be able to serve as a backend for any compilers built using the NQP compiler toolchain.

 ## Get It
 Either download it from [the MoarVM site](https://www.moarvm.org/) or clone it from GitHub: